Pyotr Petrovich Voloshin

-Upon reaching Minsk in September – by then already occupied by the Germans – Nichiporovich established contact with the underground Soviet authorities, who were seeking to unite all those Red Army forces who had found themselves behind enemy lines.
-Nichiporovich's diversionary operations in Minsk had little success, but in late December, Nichiporovich became the commander of the 208th Partisan Detachment, composed of the remnants of his division and some other fragmented units, and set out to the southeast of Minsk.
+Upon reaching Minsk in September – by then already occupied by the Germans – Nichiporovich established contact with the underground Soviet authorities, who were seeking to unite all Red Army forces in the area who had found themselves behind enemy lines.
+Nichiporovich's diversionary operations in Minsk had little success, but in late December Nichiporovich became the commander of the 208th Partisan Detachment, its number being a reference to the old division.
+Composed of the remnants of Nichiporovich's division and some other fragmented units, the detachment set out to the area southeast of Minsk.
 As his base Nichiporovich chose the vast woods near Cherven, between Minsk and Bobruisk.
 On December 30, the Pokrovsky and Sergeyev partisan detachments were merged into Nichiporovich's outfit.
 Nichiporovich was elected its commander, given his extensive military experience.
 At this point the detachment had some 670 men with rifles, machine guns, and a couple of mortars.

 In his memoirs Nichiporovich recalls how his detachment destroyed all German garrisons in a 100-kilometer radius, essentially controlling the Rudensk – Uzda – Pukhovichi – Cherven area.
 The Germans responded by setting up a blockade around the area.
 In early March, heavy fighting broke out near Klinok when two Germans infantry regiments, supported by aircraft and artillery, encircled some 400 partisans.
 The 208th managed to break through the German lines, however, and according to Nichiporovich killed or wounded over 300 Germans.
 Nichiporovich set up his new base farther east, near Klichev.